lgalmant/pyannote-db-plumcot/README.md

 # series.txt

 `series.txt` contains one line per TV (or movie) series.
-Each line provides a (CamelCase) identifier, a full name, a link to its IMDB.com page, a link to its TV.com page, and a boolean set to 1 if the line is a movie.
+Each line provides a (CamelCase) identifier, a full name, a link to its IMDB.com page, a link to its TV.com page, and a boolean set to 1 if the line corresponds to a movie.

 ```
 $ cat series.txt